headsnet/domain-events-bundle/README.md

 }
 ```

-Then, in `kernel.TERMINATE` event, a listener automatically publishes the domain event on to the `messenger.bus.event` event bus for consumption elsewhere.
+Then, in `kernel.TERMINATE` event, a listener automatically publishes the domain event on to the `messenger.bus.event`
+event bus for consumption elsewhere.

 ### Messenger Component

 The bundle expects an event bus defined as `messenger.bus.event` to be available.

+### Doctrine

+The bundle will create a database table called `event` to persist the events in before dispatch.

+This allows a permanent record of all events raised.

+The `StoredEvent` entity also tracks whether each event has been published to the bus or not.

+### TODO

+* Allow configuration of event bus name